-Addiction Treatment in New Hampshire
+- Specialized Addiction Treatment Programs in New Hampshire

 New Hampshire drug and alcohol treatment is available for those struggling with addiction.
 Who would need treatment in the state of New Hampshire you may ask?
 Do not let the state’s relatively small size fool you.
-Residents of The Granite State are affected by the same drug and alcohol epidemic that has plagued the rest of the union.
+Residents of The Granite State are affected by the same drug and alcohol epidemic that has plagued the rest of the country.

 The Granite State is known to be a land of contrasts.
 From mountains and snow covered slopes to spending time on the lake or at the beach, New Hampshire offers a little something for everyone.
 The striking natural beauty of the state and array of outdoor activities make it an ideal place to recover from addiction.
 Abusing drugs and alcohol does not need to be a lifelong problem.
 With proper treatment, you too can reach your recovery goals.

-- According to recent polls, teens seemed to show less fear of parental disapproval when asked how they thought their parents would feel about them drinking almost every day.
+- According to recent polls, teens in New Hampshire seemed to show less fear of parental disapproval when asked how they thought their parents would feel about them drinking almost every day.

 If you do choose to hold an intervention, make sure you have a counselor on board from step one.
 By employing the help of an interventionist you will not only be able to better regulate the emotions in the room, but they can help your loved one on the path to treatment, should they accept.
 The overall goal of conducting an intervention is to have your loved one begin alcohol and drug rehab.
 If they choose not to, their must be consequences and you must follow through with them.